reclaimprotocol/reclaim-rust-sdk/Readme.md

 This guide will walk you through integrating the Reclaim Protocol Rust SDK into your application.
 We'll demonstrate how to use the SDK to verify proofs in your Rust applications.

-## Prerequisites

-Before we begin, make sure you have:

-1. An application ID from Reclaim Protocol.
-2. An application secret from Reclaim Protocol.
-3. A provider ID for the specific service you want to verify.

-You can obtain these details from the [Reclaim Developer Portal](https://dev.reclaimprotocol.org/).

 ## Step 1: Add the dependency